Aneeshshastri/SIM_RUSH_ANEESH/README.md

 This project implements a **Bayesian Parameter Estimation** pipeline to recover the physical properties of a stellar flare event from heavily noise-corrupted time-series data.

-Developed as part of the **Stellar Signal Recovery Challenge**, the solution utilizes a **Metropolis-Hastings Markov Chain Monte Carlo (MCMC)** algorithm to reconstruct latent parameters despite significant stochastic noise and signal dropouts.
+Developed as part of the **Simulation Rush** [By Elan and nVision] , the solution utilizes a **Metropolis-Hastings Markov Chain Monte Carlo (MCMC)** algorithm to reconstruct latent parameters despite significant stochastic noise and signal dropouts.
 A key innovation of this implementation is the development of a robust **Mixed Error Model** to resolve numerical stability issues inherent in relative error models at signal zero-crossings.

 ##  Key Features

-* **Robust Likelihood Function:** Implements a mathematically rigorous "Mixed Error Model" () to prevent singularity divergence at .
+* **Robust Likelihood Function:** Implements a mathematically rigorous "Mixed Error Model" () to preven
-* **Automated Noise Calibration:** Utilizes global optimization (Differential Evolution) nested within a root-finding algorithm to statistically determine the optimal instrumental noise floor ().
+* **Automated Noise Calibration:** Utilizes stochastic global optimization (Differential Evolution) nested within a root-finding algorithm to statistically determine the optimal instrumental noise floor ().
 * **Adaptive MCMC Strategy:** Features a pilot tuning phase using Robbins-Monro stochastic approximation to learn the parameter covariance structure, followed by a stationary Metropolis-Hastings production run.
-* **Precision MAP Estimation:** Extracts Maximum A Posteriori (MAP) estimates using L-BFGS-B optimization for high-precision reporting.
+* **Precision MAP Estimation:** Extracts Maximum A Posteriori (MAP) estimates using guassian KDE

 ---